powersj/powersj.io/content/post/cse8803-big-data-health-informatics.md

 # CITI Certification

 Another aspect of this course was the need to get our CITI certifications in order to use the health data.
 Because this data was real we were trained on the various security and ethical handling of health data.
-This required over 20 hours of trainings.
+This required over 20 hours of training.

 Data used from MIMIC health care data set, which required CITI Biomedical (Group 1) and Social/Behavior (Group 2) Research and Investigators and Key Personnel certified and Health Information Privacy and Security (HIPS) for Biomedical Research certifications.
 My certifications are all valid till 2019.